maickrau/GraphAligner/README.md

 - `--seeds-mxm-cache-prefix` MUM/MEM file cache prefix.
 Store the MUM/MEM index into disk for reuse.
 Recommended unless you are sure you won't align to the same graph multiple times
 - `--seeds-first-full-rows` Don't use seeds.
 Instead use the DP alignment on the first row.
 The runtime depends on the size of the graph so this is very slow.
 Not recommended

-Defaults are `--seeds-minimizer-count 5 --seeds-minimizer-length 19 --seeds-minimizer-windowsize 30 --seeds-minimizer-chunksize 100`

 Extension:

 - `-b` alignment bandwidth.
 Unlike in linear alignment, this is the score difference between the minimum score in a row and the score where a cell falls out of the band.
-Values should be between 1-35.
+Values recommended to be between 1-35.
 - `-B` ramp bandwidth.
 If a read cannot be aligned with the alignment bandwidth, switch to the ramp bandwidth at the problematic location.
-Values should be between 1-35.
+Values recommended to be between 1-35.
 - `-C` tangle effort.
 Determines how much effort the aligner spends on tangled areas.
 Higher values use more CPU and memory and have a higher chance of aligning through tangles.
 Lower values are faster but might return an inoptimal or a partial alignment.
 Use for complex graphs (eg. de Bruijn graphs of mammalian genomes) to limit the runtime in difficult areas.
-Values should be between 1'000 - 500'000.
+Values recommended to be between 1'000 - 500'000.
 - `--high-memory` high memory mode.
 Runs a bit faster but uses a LOT more memory

-Defaults are `-b 5 -B 10 -C 10000`